gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 ### Order

-The types in the screenshot above appear in the order in which you want users to see groups of related items when viewing an item.
+The relationship types in the screenshot above appear in the order in which you want users to see groups of related items when viewing an item page.
 You can drag the rows up or down to change the order and then click the **_Update Order_** button that will appear at the bottom of the page.